Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-After we have summarized in section~\ref{sec:observations-jjc-cs} the status of abundance observations of neutron-capture (especially r-process) elements, and passed in the intermediate sections through the nucleosynthesis working and required nuclear input, we presented in section~\ref{sec:astr-sites-their} the most favorable astrophysical sites and the related abundance predictions.
-This section addresses their features, in addition to abundance predictions their occurrence frequency and its time evolution throughout galactic history, with the aim to provide an understanding of the impact of these individual sites on the evolution of the Galaxy.
-The goal is to identify those astrophysical site(s) responsible for the total solar r-process abundances as well as the observed features during galactic evolution.
+In section~\ref{sec:astr-sites-their} we presented possible astrophysical sites and the related abundance predictions.
+This section addresses some of the additional features like their occurrence frequency and its time evolution throughout galactic history, with the aim to provide an understanding of the impact of these individual sites on the evolution of the Galaxy.